Dele Alli: Everton in talks with Tottenham over permanent move for midfielder worth £40m

 - Premier League January transfers: Club by club

-Everton, however, will not be able to take another player on loan from a Premier League club once they have been loaned Donny van de Beek from Manchester United.
+Everton, however, will not be able to take another player on loan from a Premier League club once they have loaned Donny van de Beek from Manchester United, which is set to be completed on deadline day.

 Only two domestic loans are allowed under the current rules and Everton have already signed Anwar El Ghazi on loan from Aston Villa as part of the deal that saw Lucas Digne move to Villa Park earlier in the January window.